 No. A business may only apply for either a California Competes Grant or Tax Credit.
-Please keep in mind that a key component of a successful California Competes grant application will be demonstrating not only why the business "needs" a grant, but also why it cannot take advantage of the existing tax credit program that has significantly more funding available.
+Please keep in mind that a key component of a successful California Competes grant application will be demonstrating not only why the business "needs" a grant, but also why it cannot take advantage of the existing tax credit program that has significantly more funding available for the fiscal year.